 An audit involves performing procedures to obtain audit evidence about

-the amounts and disclosures in the financial statements.
+the amounts and the disclosures in the financial statements.
 The

-procedures selected depend on the auditor''s judgment, including the, assessment of the risks of material misstatement of the financial
+procedures selected depend on the auditor''s judgment, including the

+assessment of the risks of material misstatement of the financial

 statements, whether due to fraud or error.
 In making those risk

 assessments,the auditor considers internal financial control relevant

-true and fair view in order to design audit
+true and fair view in order to design audit procedures that are

-includes evaluating the appropriateness of accounting policies used and the reasonableness
+appropriateness of the accounting policies used and the reasonableness

-of the accounting estimates made by management, as well as
+of the accounting estimates made by the company''s Directors as well as

-evaluating the overall presentation of the financial
+evaluating the overall presentation of the financial statements.

-We believe that the audit evidence we have obtained is sufficient and
+We belive that the audit evidence we have obtained is sufficient and

 appropriate to provide a basis for our audit opinion on the financial

 In our opinion and to the best of our information and according to the